1907 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1907 RPD Error (FS-301 To FS-303)

-Repunched date varieties on 1907 pennies result from the date being impressed into the working die multiple times with slight misalignment between strikes.
-This occurred during die preparation when mint engravers manually punched individual numerals into each working die.
+Repunched date (RPD) varieties on 1907 pennies result from the date being impressed into the working die multiple times with slight misalignment between strikes.
+This occurred during die preparation when mint engravers manually punched individual numerals into each working die—a tedious hand process that invited human error.

 Multiple cataloged varieties exist, with FS-301, FS-302, and FS-303 among the most documented.
-Each variety displays distinct repunching patterns visible under magnification, typically showing doubling or shadowing around date numerals.
-The visibility and strength of repunching varies significantly between die states.
+Each variety displays distinct repunching patterns visible under magnification, typically showing doubling or shadowing around the date numerals “1” or “7.”
+The visibility and strength of repunching varies significantly between die states, and a strong RPD can multiply a coin’s value by up to four times compared to a non-variety example in the same grade.

 1907 RPD FS-302 Price/Grade Chart